engl3844/engl3844s18/_schedule/schedule.md

         - date: 2018-02-20
           desc: 'Basic drawing in Inkscape and drafting your data visualizations'
           readings: [ 'Inkscape Essential Training: 3.
 Drawing Basic Shapes. [<a href="https://www.lynda.com/SharedPlaylist/ba8ab51fce05494591aec527bcbfdcee?org=vt.edu" target="_blank">Outbound link to Lynda.com playlist</a>]', 'Inkscape Essential Training: 4.
 Transforming Objects &amp; 5.
 Working with Fills and Strokes. [<a href="https://www.lynda.com/SharedPlaylist/ba8ab51fce05494591aec527bcbfdcee?org=vt.edu" target="_blank">Outbound link to Lynda.com playlist</a>]' ]
-          assign: [ 'Complete the above training videos.', 'Draft your own data visualizations in Inkscape.' ]
+          assign: [ 'Complete the above training videos.', 'Draft your own data visualization in Inkscape.
+Be sure to have defined your document properties, as well as use features such as the grid maker and/or guides, object copying/pasting, and object cloning for alike marks with shared attributes.' ]
       thu:
         - date: 2018-02-22
           desc: 'Legends'
           readings: [ 'None.' ]
           assign: [ 'Create a draft legend for your chart.
-Consider this guiding question: "What does someone need to interpret my visualization?"
-All of your design elements that represent your data should be included in your legend.
+Consider this guiding question: "What information does someone need to interpret my visualization?"
+All of your design elements that represent your data should be included and organized in your legend.
 Consider its placement, as well as the order in which you place your labels.' ]
           other: [ 'We will discuss some legends by Lupi and Posavec in class to help us refine our strategies.
 Then, we will conduct a short round of peer reviews.' ]

     - num: 7